 Sharing and watching videos on Twitter is not done on such a generous scale, but might be a good fit for your movie.
-Twitter welcomes videos of a couple minutes in length and this might increase soon to match their increased 280 character tweet limit.
+Twitter welcomes videos that are a couple of minutes in length and this might increase soon to match their increased 280 character tweet limit.
 Uploading a video is done via the Twitter app.

 If you are a big Instagram fan you are challenged to tell your story in under a minute.
 This might be perfect for a one-off quickie event, a cute kitten story or sharing a positive rescue or feral report.

 “Increasing video length to a minute took quite a bit of effort. …….
 Instagram surprised its users by increasing the 15-second limit of its videos to… 60 seconds, a full four times longer than before – engadget.com“

 What the heck do you do?
 Now you edit.

 You know what kind of movie you decided to make.
 Now you keep your focus.
 Your movie is a simple one.
 Your aim is a simple one – so stay on course.
 Tell your story.

 The K.I.S.S. acronym is the only one you need to remember.
 Keep It Simple Silly.

 Bloggers Sponsored Video Tips

 For blogging movie makers.
 If you have a sponsored post it might go down perfectly wherever your social media following is strong.
 Just remember that sponsored posts must have an FTC disclosure statement clearly displayed.
 BlogPaws have a series of posts that will help.
 On IG this might be hashtags, on Facebook or Twitter #Ad or #sponsored are clear indicators.
 Whatever it is, it must be clear and unequivocal.